This post may contain affiliate links. See full disclosure here.

 Small Disclaimer Before We Begin

 I have to make this disclaimer before I begin.
-This article is really meant to help me focus on completing tasks, but if it helps you too, that makes me happy.
-Also, I have no scientific proof, just life proof to figure out how to get beyond myself.
+I’m writing this article to help me focus on completing tasks.
+I hope it helps you too!
+If so, that makes me happy.
+Also, I have no scientific proof, just life experience to figure out how to get beyond myself.
 The only thing standing in my way, is ME!

 What Type of Person Are You?